Kitware/trame/docs/content/docs/tutorial-vtk.md

 *Advantages*

 - The server doesn't need a graphics processing unit (GPU).
-Systems with GPUs are expensive to purchase and expensive to rent (Cloud).
+Systems with GPUs are expensive to purchase and expensive to rent (cloud).
 These costs are pushed to the end-points on end-users.
 - The frames per second rendering is higher.
 Advancements in the browser's access to local GPU resources implies that the performance is nearly as good as available to a desktop application.

 *Disadvantages*